ccavanaugh18/early-projects/README.md

 # early-projects

-Includes some of my early projects that utilize HTML, CSS, and JavaScript.
+A few of my early projects that utilize HTML, CSS, and JavaScript.